 We are looking for passionate people and candidates who are proactive and have lots of ideas to contribute.
 It’s a major part of the job to love the Dataiku tool and want to contribute to making it better.
 Our boss always says that he only recruits people that are smarter than him, from all kinds of different backgrounds, and that makes going to working every day so much fun!

 Q (DSW): Out of all the requirements listed, which are the most critical for a candidate to possess?
 Why?

 As a data scientist you need to have a real solid knowledge of machine learning and be able to code in Python or R fluently.
 And if you also spend time building compelling stories around data, or spend all your free time on Kaggle for instance, you’re probably a great candidate for us.
 You have to like playing with data, have a bit of a hacker mindset.

 Q (DSW): How do you typically read a data science resume? (i.e., Are there sections you skim, places you focus more time etc.)

 Well before we even start reading the resume, we reply to candidates by sending them a data science exercise, like a small Kaggle competition.
 Usually, the candidate has to make predictions on a small dataset, using the language of his choice.

 Only about half of the candidate send us the exercise back.
-Then, we especially look at how the candidate handles difficulties, what hacks he finds to avoid them.
-This is a great way to gouge a data scientist’s real value, before even looking at his studies or his background.
-After that we have him come in for a job interview to see how he could fit in with the team, as well as interact with clients.
+Then, we especially look at how the candidate handles difficulties, what hacks (s)he finds to avoid them.
+This is a great way to gouge a data scientist’s real value, before even looking at their studies or background.
+After that, we have them come in for a job interview to see how they could fit in with the team, as well as interact with clients.